nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 the closure before the build, so every input has a name before anything runs.[^dolstra] I spent a decade inside that model and said last time what it costs.
 What I did not say is exactly where it stops.
-A derivation exists before the build and is addressed by its own hash, but nothing binds a named principal to a claim about it until after the build, when a cache key signs the output.
+A derivation, Nix's build recipe, exists before the build and is addressed by its own hash, but nothing binds a named principal to a claim about it until after the build, when a cache key signs the output.
 That is an attestation after the fact, and in the calculus an attestation after the fact is a citation, not a verification: a pointer at a history the record never fixed, graded as a witness's word.
 The closure is a map of the floor, but nobody in it has vouched, so the map is not the floor.

 Signing derivations up front would not fix it.
 Nix in practice is a just-in-time attestation machine: this expression yields this